Below are the most common questions. If they don't answer your question, please get in touch with us here

 The fourth factor is based on your previous experience and whether or not the first three points were delivered.

 As the first global taxidermy management brand, Splitting Image Taxidermy is able to offer our clients peace of mind that the price they pay will be met by world class quality, and that the service will be professional and precise.
-The team at Splitting Image Taxidermy in South Africa, together with the North America and Europe service providers, are able to offer a global standard of quality and service.
+The team at Splitting Image Taxidermy in South Africa, together with the North America service providers, are able to offer a global standard of quality and service.

 You will be contacted by our Client Liaison Manager who will work through each mount individually with you.
 Should you require a custom mount, we will do design sketches of the idea and work with you to create YOUR truly unique piece of art.